bencher run CLI Subcommand

 The benchmark command can be run multiple times using the --iter option, and those results can be folded into a single result using the --fold option.
 If any of the iterations fail, then the entire command is considered to have failed unless the --allow-failure flag is set.

-If the benchmark command is not specified but the --file option is, then bencher run will read from output file path instead.
-If neither the benchmark command nor --file option are specified, then bencher run will read from stdin instead.
-This allows you to save the output of another command to a file or pipe it into bencher run, respectively.
+If the benchmark command is not specified but the --file option is, then bencher run will just read from output file path instead.
+Similarly, if the the benchmark command is not specified but the --file-size option is, then bencher run will just read the size of the file at the given file path instead.
+If neither the benchmark command, --file option, nor --file-size option are specified, then bencher run will read from stdin instead.
+This allows you to save the output of another command to a file or pipe it into bencher run.

 Options